icasimpan/quicktasks-k8s/content/post/change-default-cluster-in-kubernetes.md

 draft: false
 ---

-If you have more than one cluster as illustrated in <TODO>, you can change it using command:
+If you have more than one cluster as illustrated in https://ismael.casimpan.com/quicktasks-k8s/list-nodes-in-kubernetes/, you can change it using command:
 ```
 kubectl config use-context <cluster_name_here>
 ```